ljw1004/csharpspec/csharp/expressions.md

 During the run-time processing of a function member invocation (§7.5.4), the expressions or variable references of an argument list are evaluated in order, from left to right, as follows:

 *  For a value parameter, the argument expression is evaluated and an implicit conversion (§6.1) to the corresponding parameter type is performed.
 The resulting value becomes the initial value of the value parameter in the function member invocation.
 *  For a reference or output parameter, the variable reference is evaluated and the resulting storage location becomes the storage location represented by the parameter in the function member invocation.
-If the variable reference given as a reference or output parameter is an array element of a *reference-type*, a run-time check is performed to ensure that the element type of the array is identical to the type of the parameter.
+If the variable reference given as a reference or output parameter is an array element of a *reference_type*, a run-time check is performed to ensure that the element type of the array is identical to the type of the parameter.
 If this check fails, a `System.ArrayTypeMismatchException` is thrown.

 Methods, indexers, and instance constructors may declare their right-most parameter to be a parameter array (§10.6.1.4).
 Such function members are invoked either in their normal form or in their expanded form depending on which is applicable (§7.5.3.1):